Related Topics:

 Acknowledgement

-This handbook is a statement of both the mandated rules, and the common sense rules used to promote and maintain high standards of behavior and promote a positive, productive, and professional environment in preparation for the working world following graduation from the Center.
+This handbook is a statement of both the mandated rules, and the commonsense rules used to promote and maintain high standards of behavior and promote a positive, productive, and professional environment in preparation for the working world following graduation from the Center.

 I understand these rules and guidelines and agree to abide by them during my Center training in the Iowa Blindness Empowerment and Independence Center.
 I have been given the opportunity to as questions and obtain clarification.
 I understand that my failure to do so may lead to disciplinary action up to and including suspension of training or termination from the program.